xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/NamingConventions/DatabaseNames.md

 Database Names
 ==============

-ArangoDB will always start up with a default database, named *_system*.
+AvocadoDB will always start up with a default database, named *_system*.
-Users can create additional databases in ArangoDB, provided the database names conform to the following constraints:
+Users can create additional databases in AvocadoDB, provided the database names conform to the following constraints:

 * Database names must only consist of the letters *a* to *z* (both lower and